augustweinbren/tidy-mac/README.md

 ### Performance

-In the future the script will utilize concurrent processing to handle multiple screenshots simultaneously:
+In the future the script will utilize concurrent processing to handle multiple screenshots simultaneously using Python's asyncio
-Makes API requests in parallel using Python's asyncio Significantly faster than sequential processing Automatically manages concurrent API calls
-Maintains ordered output despite parallel processing